Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Introduction

-In particular, we contribute the following: \begin{itemize} \item We propose the use of view-dependent piecewise-constant volume representations, such as VDIs, for interactive visualization of distributed volumes at high, consistent frame rates. \item We provide an efficient parallel compositing algorithm for scalable sort-last generation of VDIs over distributed data. \end{itemize}
+We benchmark the proposed method on real-world datasets.
+We test the parallel compositing algorithm for accuracy and scalability, showing that it can be used to enable responsive visualization at high frame rates for large distributed volume data.
+We provide our implementation as part of the open-source visualization library \scenery.
+In summary, we contribute the following: \begin{itemize} \item We propose the use of view-dependent piecewise-constant volume representations, such as VDIs, for interactive visualization of distributed volumes at high, consistent frame rates. \item We provide an efficient parallel algorithm for scalable sort-last generation of VDIs over distributed data. \end{itemize}